California wildfires roar out of control, whipped by Santa Ana winds

 "There are going to be far greater numbers that are going to be evacuated, as we're seeing now," Miller said.
 "These fires are not just fast and furious, but they're really expensive to fight."

-In LA County, television shows with large outdoor sets including HBO's "Westworld" and CBS's "S.W.A.T." halted production of because of worries about the safety of cast and crew.
+In LA County, television shows with large outdoor sets including HBO's "Westworld" and CBS' "S.W.A.T." halted production of because of worries about the safety of cast and crew.

-And the NFL's Los Angeles Rams, which hold workouts near the Ventura County fire, canceled practice Wednesday.
+And the Los Angeles Rams of the NFL, which hold workouts near the Ventura County fire, canceled practice Wednesday.